kaetech/Cyclistic-Case-Study/README.md

 The 12 csv files are loaded as tables into a dataset called cyclistic_2022 and another table named “annual_data” which will house all 12 csv files adding up to 5,667,717 rows of data.
 After combining the data checked the table schema to ensure there were no discrepancies with column naming conventions or file types.

 ![Field names and data types for the combined table called annual_data](https://github.com/kaetech/Cyclistic-Case-Study/blob/main/images/Screenshot%202023-12-14%20002041.png)

+### Data Cleaning
+#### Observations
+Upon preview of the data I immediately noticed that there were numerous null values in multiple columns.
+I ran a query to delete all rows wiht nulls and ran another query to chech for nulls in case something was missed.
+This step removed 1,298,357 rows.
+I then checked to ensure accuracy of rows in the rideable_type column to cofirm there were only three rideable types and the member_casual column to confirm only two types of members.
+Next I added a column for ride length which allows for a more thoroguh analysis and removal of trips that lasted less than one minute or more than a day.
+This step removed 44,797 rows for a total of 1,343,154 rows removed as a result of the cleaning process.